jcarouth/looselycoupled.info/source/sponsors/index.markdown

 ## Contact

 We are always happy to answer questions you might have about sponsorship, our show, or our listeners.
-Please get in touch with us at jcarouth@gmail.com or mfrost.design@gmail.com.
+Please get in touch with us at sponsors@looselycoupled.info.